philsquared/Catch23/design_questions.md

 I think this the best trade-off, but leaving it here for now.

-## Matcher detection

-There are concepts to detect Matchers, but these currently fail with overloads and constrained templates.
-How can we make this handle more cases without putting more onus on Matcher authors to add extra annotations?

-## Matcher API

-Can we simplify how matchers are written?
-Current need one (or more) of:
-    match(arg)
-    match(arg, matcher)
-    lazy_match(lambda)
-    lazy_match(lambda, matcher)

-We should probably at least be able to just have match and detect (a) second arg and (b) whether first arg is lambda.

 ## std::formatter for Stringified types

 There is a specialisation of std::formatter for types that are specialised for Stringify.